 Founder Deb & Bonogin Valley Horse Retreat

-Debbie Burgermeister, Head Coach, Founder of Bonogin Valley Horse Retreat and Giddy Up Gold Coast Charity
+Debbie Burgermeister, Head Coach, Founder of Bonogin Valley Horse Retreat since 2006 and Giddy Up Gold Coast Charity

 Deb has an intense passion for what we offer, dedicated to utilize our privilege of horses to connect with people and work with our community to make a difference…check out her unique story